Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Methodology

+for the predicted \textit{$y_s$} state label in the \textit{$S^S$} set of state labels. $P(s|i)$ denotes the probability of state label \textit{s} based on the softmax vector given an image \textit{i} from the $I^T$ training set.

-\textbf{Deployment (Stage 4)}: After the procedure of the fine-tuning is completed, the classifier can be utilized for prediction.
-It should be noted that the classifier is suitable for the prediction of either only unseen classes, i.e. zero-shot classification, or both seen and unseen classes, i.e. generalized zero-shot classification.
+\textbf{Zero-shot OaSC (Stage 4)}: Upon the completion of fine-tuning, the visual state classifier can be utilized for prediction by choosing the most likely class

+where $I^U$ denotes the test image set and $S^U$ the test state classes respectively.
+We highlight that the classifier is well-suited for predicting either only unseen classes, i.e. zero-shot classification, or both seen and unseen classes, i.e. generalized zero-shot classification.